 The GRE (Graduate Record Examination) is not required.

-A nonrefundable application fee of $75 ($95 for international) is due on submission.
+A nonrefundable application fee is due on submission.

 If your native language is not English, please submit scores from the TOEFL, MELAB, or IELTS English proficiency examination.
 Read more about required scores.